Swimmer suffers puncture wounds in shark attack on Cape Cod

 The newspaper said witnesses noticed the man swimming far off the beach.

+An organization that studies sharks, the Atlantic White Shark Conservancy, said shark encounters in which people are injured are as “terrifying as they are rare.”

+“While we still don’t know all of the details of this particular bite, sharks are not known to target people specifically and when they do bite people it’s usually a case of mistaken identity,” the group said in a statement.
+“Sharks ‘test the waters’ with their teeth, much like we use our hands.
+It’s how they determine if what they encounter is prey or something to avoid.”

-Truro was the site of the last shark attack on Cape Cod, in July 2012, when a Colorado man suffered a bite on Ballston Beach.
+Truro was the site of the last shark attack on Cape Cod, in July 2012, when a Colorado man on Ballston Beach suffered a bite that required 47 stitches.

 Massachusetts’ last shark attack fatality was in 1936.